Polpol

-Polpol Kala is a village of Palamau district, situated 16 km from the nearest district town, Medininagar.
+Polpol is a village of Palamau district, situated 16 km from the nearest district town, Medininagar.
 National Highway 39 crosses this village.
 Betla National Park is in its vicinity.
 Neighbouring villages are Barewa, Sarja, Pokhraha, Lahlahe, Sinduriya, Jhabar, and Nawadih.
 It has a bank, government and private schools, hospitals and a weekly market.
 The local language is Hindi.

 Education

 Literacy rate of this village is approximately 40%.
 Significant schools and colleges include: